 Gold Lake Road is the main access route to many miles of trails.
 The trip to Graeagle is a favorite among locals.

 Yuba Pass Snow Park, 13 miles north-east of Sierra City on Highway 49, accesses trails that reach the Little Truckee Summit staging area, Jackson Meadows reservoir to the South and Bassetts staging area to the north-west.
-Please note that Snowpark permits are required—park without one and you'll get a ticket.
-Purchase them at Bassetts Station or call 530-324-4442.
+Please note that Sno-Park permits are required—park without one and you'll get a ticket.
+Kindly DO NOT BLOCK Snow trails with cars.
+Parking is limited, plan ahead.
+Maps available at Forest Service Tahoe National Forest Winter Recreation Trail Map.
+It is important that the snow groomer and rescue equipment have access to all trails in order to navigate safely and be able to cross the roads and Highway.
+Purchase Sno-Park passes online.

 Sierra Buttes Snowbusters snowmobile club holds monthly meetings in the winter and hosts numerous events through the season, such as group rides on weekends and a dinner ride to Sierraville.
 The annual Spaghetti Feed in March raises money for scholarships which are awarded to graduating seniors from Downieville High School and members’ families each year.
 For more information contact Sharon Grenier at 530-862-1577.